eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 ZKP has been selected to be supported by components in the EUDI Wallet ecosystem.**

-Attestation Provider linkability cannot be fully eliminated when using attestation formats based on salted hashes.
+Unlike Relying Party linkability, Attestation Provider linkability cannot be fully eliminated when using attestation formats based on salted hashes.
 The only viable mitigation is to adopt Zero-Knowledge Proofs (ZKPs) as a verification mechanism instead of relying on salted-attribute hashes.
 A Zero-Knowledge Proof (ZKP) is a